abdurash1d/restricted_zone_guard/README.md

 PY
 ```

-GPU (optional): install CUDA toolkit/driver compatible with PyTorch used by Ultralytics.
-Then run with `--device gpu`.
+For GPU, get CUDA set up with PyTorch.
+Then use `--device gpu`.

 ## Run

-Make sure `test.mp4` is present (obtain from TZ source or example video) and `restricted_zones.json` contains your polygon(s).
+Grab `test.mp4` from the task description, and make sure `restricted_zones.json` has your polygons.

 ```bash
 python runner.py --video test.mp4 --zones restricted_zones.json --output output.mp4 --device cpu --use-tracker
 ```

-Press `q` to quit.
+Hit `q` to stop.

 ## File structure

-- detector/model.py — YOLO wrapper (people only)
+- detector/model.py — Wraps YOLO to detect people
-- tracker/tracker.py — simple IOU tracker
+- tracker/tracker.py — Basic IOU tracker for IDs
-- zones/zones.py — load/save zones JSON, draw, point-in-polygon
+- zones/zones.py — Handles loading zones from JSON, drawing them, and checking if points are inside
-- alarm/manager.py — per-ID alarm/timers
+- alarm/manager.py — Manages alarms per person with timers
-- runner.py — main loop, overlays, I/O
+- runner.py — Main script that ties everything together, adds overlays, and saves video
-- tests/ — unit tests for zones and alarm
+- tests/ — Some unit tests for zones and alarms

 ## How it works (short)

-Each frame, YOLO detects people; IOU tracker assigns persistent IDs.
-We compute each track center and check containment in any restricted polygon via ray casting.
-The AlarmManager turns alarm ON immediately when inside, and starts a per-ID 3s countdown on exit or disappearance; re-entry cancels the timer.
-Frames are displayed and written to `output.mp4` with overlays.
+Frame by frame: YOLO finds people, tracker assigns IDs, check if centers are in zones using ray casting.
+Alarm goes on right away inside, starts a 3s timer on exit or if person disappears.
+Display and save with overlays.

 ### DeepSORT

-You can replace the IOU tracker by integrating `deep-sort-realtime` (PyPI).
-Swap `IOUTracker` calls in `runner.py` with the library's tracker update, and pass detection bboxes/confs.
-Keep per-ID logic unchanged.
+You could swap in DeepSORT from PyPI for better tracking.
+Just replace the tracker calls in runner.py, keep the alarm logic.

 ## Tests